JoseLion/atomic-flyway/README.md

 ./gradlew migrate -Pundo
 ```

 > **Note:** As a good practice, try using a [12-Factor Config](https://12factor.net/config) approach instead of environment variables on the database URL and credentials.
 Using a `.env` file, for instance, will make your project setup much more portable and flexible.
-Check [dotenv-gradle](https://github.com/uzzu/dotenv-gradle) if you're looking for a good `.env` option.
+Check [dotenv-gradle](https://github.com/uzzu/dotenv-gradle) or [gradle-dotenv-plugin](https://github.com/otkmnb2783/gradle-dotenv-plugin) if you're looking for a good `.env` option.

 ## Something's missing?